-6.1.6 PASSIVE VS. ACTIVE LAND BASE
+6.1.7 PASSIVE VS. ACTIVE LAND BASE

-Most forest management agencies in Canada must identify those parts of the forested area within an FMA area that is eligible to be harvested, versus those that are not.
+Most forest management agencies in Canada must identify those parts of the forest within an FMA area that are eligible to be harvested, versus those that are not.
 In Alberta, these are known as the active and passive land bases respectively.
-For this study, we obtained the active-passive map directly from Canfor and used it to calculate NRV versus current condition (Figures 24 and 25).
+For this study, we obtained the active-passive map directly from Weyerhaeuser and used it to calculate NRV versus current condition (Figures 27 and 28).

-Note that the NRV patterns for the two forest types are similar but not identical.
-This is interesting because neither one represents a single fuel-type, but rather a combination of several different ones - representing a number of different unique fire regimes.
+Note that the NRV patterns for the two forest types were similar but not identical.
+This is interesting because neither one represents a single fuel-type, but rather a combination of several different ones representing a number of different unique fire regimes, each with a unique LTFC.